 Clinical Scientist Development Award

-The Doris Duke Clinical Scientist Development Award provides grants to junior physician scientists to facilitate their transition to independent clinical research careers.
+The Doris Duke Clinical Scientist Development Award provides grants to early-career physician scientists to facilitate their transition to independent clinical research careers.

 Rationale & History

-This year, the Medical Research Program awarded 17 grants to investigators working in a broad range of areas, from schizophrenia to antibiotic resistance.
+In 2018, the Medical Research Program awarded 18 grants to investigators working in a broad range of disease areas.

 The Clinical Scientist Development Award consists of $150,000 annual direct costs plus $15,000 (10 percent) annual indirect costs for three years.
 The priority of the CSDA program is to fund outstanding individuals with potential for clinical research careers, whose projects will address highly significant research questions and lead to career advancement.
 DDCF does not have funding priorities based on disease area or research type.